 Our Class B common stock has twenty votes per share, and our Class A common stock has one vote per share.
-Because of the 20-to-1 voting ratio between our Class B and Class A common stock, the holders of our outstanding Class B hold approximately 90.2% of the voting power of our outstanding capital stock as of March 31, 2020.
+Because of the 20-to-1 voting ratio between our Class B and Class A common stock, the holders of our outstanding Class B hold approximately 86.5% of the voting power of our outstanding capital stock as of June 30, 2020.
 Because the holders of our Class B common stock hold in the aggregate significantly more than a majority of the combined voting power of our capital stock, such holders (which include all of our pre-IPO stockholders, including those holders unaffiliated with any of our co-founders, executive officers, employees or directors) control all matters submitted to our stockholders for approval.
-The holders of Class B common stock will no longer hold in the aggregate over 50% of the voting power of our outstanding capital stock.
+The holders of Class B common stock will no longer hold in the aggregate over 50% of the voting power of our outstanding capital stock once the Class B common stock represents in the aggregate less than approximately 4.76% of our outstanding capital stock.